Your cookie preferences

 What are roaming charges?

-There are a couple of roaming charges to look out for when travelling, as you can be charged either a daily rate for using your phone abroad or a charge per text, minute or Mb of data used outside of the UK.
+There are a couple of roaming charges to look out for when travelling, as you can be charged either a daily rate for using your phone abroad or a charge per MB of mobile data used outside of the UK.
 In some cases, you can be charged both as higher roaming charges still apply if you go beyond your monthly usage allowance.

-At this point, you could be charged up to £6 per MB of data you use, and without realising it you could quickly rack up a big bill.
+Charges for this could reach up to £6 per MB of data you use, and without realising it you could quickly rack up a big bill.

 And that’s not all.
 Amid all the fanfare about free EU roaming, less focus has been on the fact that networks apply so-called fair usage limits for customers who are roaming.